 People just like them.

 Utilities understand social proof.
 Just check the top of your bill.
 There’s probably a chart comparing your energy usage and your neighbors’.
-These companies know that most of those who are using less energy will continue to do so – but those using more will decrease their usage when they see that their neighbors typically use less.
+These companies know that most of those who are using less energy will continue to do so – but many of those using more will decrease their usage when they see that lower usage is the “norm.”

 Delta understands this, too.
 For online ticket purchases, on the screen that offers an option to add travel insurance, Delta identifies the number of people who recently purchased it.
 Suddenly, buying insurance goes from being a waste of money to a “normal” precaution.